sales SaaS meeting QBR

 During the hiring process, go beyond the basics.
 Take the time to understand their long-term goals, what drives them, and how they envision their future at your company.
 Building that personal connection is what differentiates your offer from others.

-Salespeople may come for the money, but they stay because they trust the leadership and believe in the company’s vision.
+Salespeople may come for the money, but they stay because they trust the leadership and believe in the company’s vision, which is why strong sales leadership matters so much in retention.
 The relationships you build during the hiring process are what turn a job offer into a long-term commitment.

 #8 – The Trade-Offs of the “Perfect” Candidate Profile